|Quick Facts: Cashiers|

 Cashiers handle payments from customers purchasing goods and services.

-Cashiers go through a brief training period when they are hired.
-There are usually no formal education requirements.
+Cashiers are usually trained on the job.
+There are usually no formal educational requirements.

 The median hourly wage for cashiers was $10.78 in May 2018.

 Employment of cashiers is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
 Advances in technology, such as self-service checkout stands in retail stores and increasing online sales, will continue to limit the need for cashiers over the projections decade.

 Compare the job duties, education, job growth, and pay of cashiers with similar occupations.

 Learn more about cashiers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.